 Trans-equatorial propagation (TEP) is one of the success stories of amateur radio research.
-Much of the pioneering work was carried out at 50MHz, but higher-frequency working, eg 70MHz, is possible.
-Instances of TEP tend to favour the years of high solar activity, but it is present, on a reduced time scale, even near sunspot minimum.
-Paths are typically 3000-9000km in length, usually with a north/south bias: examples are Europe/Africa, Japan/Australia, North America/South America.
-The stations in contact are usually symmetrically located with respect to the magnetic dip equator, with the path in between them being perpendicular to it.
+Much of the pioneering work was carried out by amateurs, initially at 50MHz and subsequently at 144 and 430MHz - though most TEP working is at 50MHz.
+It is more frequent in years of high solar activity, though it occurs even at solar minimum, and it favours the months around the equinoxes.
+Examples are Japan to northern Australia, the southern USA and the Caribbean to Argentina, and southern Europe to southern Africa.
+Britain lies to the north of the optimum area for TEP working though occasionally experiencing it, especially when signal paths are extended by, for instance, sporadic-E. The stations in contact are usually (not invariably) symmetrically located with respect to the magnetic dip equator, with the path between them ideally being perpendicular to it.